DreamOfTheRedChamber/system-design-interviews/messenger.md

 	8. User B receives the msg and update the local sequence id to SEQ2.
 * Why needs an acknowledgement even if TCP layer already acknowledges msg:
 	* These acknowledgement are at different layers.
 TCP acknowledgement is at network layer.
 App layer acknowledgement happens at acknowledge layer.
 There could be some error happening during the process from network layer to app layer.

-## Network stability
-* Use public allowed ports when possible: 80, 8080, 443, 14000
-* Http Tunnel: Use Http protocol to encapsulate other incompatible protocols
-* Multi IP addresses: Rely on HttpDNS to return multiple IP addresses
-* Connection fast
-	- Reduce the latency among multi network operators
-	- Race among multiple endpoints: After multiple IP addresses returned by HttpDNS, benchmark against different endpoints.
-* Separating upload and download tunnel:
-	- In case of broadcasting, there will be lots of msgs being sent in the downward channel.
-	- Could use short connection in upload channel, long connection in download channel.

 ## Consistency
 ### Define a global order